Health Systems Leadership

 Graduates of this program go on to lead healthcare systems in multiple settings, from hospitals to government to nonprofits.

-The HSLI program prepares nurses to lead complex healthcare systems in multiple settings, including primary care, acute care, academic, professional, governmental, accrediting agencies, and nonprofits.
-HSLI graduates focus on high-quality care delivery in the most efficient manner with the highest outcomes.
+The Health Systems Leadership DNP program prepares nurses to lead complex healthcare systems in multiple settings, including primary care, acute care, academic, professional, governmental, accrediting agencies, and nonprofits.
+HSL graduates focus on high-quality care delivery in the most efficient manner with the highest outcomes.

-Health Systems Leadership and Informatics DNP graduates are in great demand as organizations seek to ensure high-quality care is delivered in the most efficient manner with the highest outcomes.
-The HSLI DNPs are leaders in changing systems, implementing evidence-based practices, and creating highly reliable, data-driven organizations.
+Health Systems Leadership DNP graduates are in great demand as organizations seek to ensure high-quality care is delivered in the most efficient manner with the highest outcomes.
+The HSL DNPs are leaders in changing systems, implementing evidence-based practices, and creating highly reliable, data-driven organizations.

 Facts about HSLI program

 Practicum sites and highly qualified preceptors are arranged for students by dedicated faculty.
 Students experience practicum hours in a variety of settings, including:

 - accrediting agencies